 To help ensure safety in trenching and excavation operations before the start of trenching or excavation, the contractor will need to take these specific conditions into account:

 These and other conditions can be determined by jobsite studies, observations and consultations with local officials and utility companies.

 1. The contractor must always contact the utility companies involved and inform them of the work _____.a. to let them know work has been completed

 A stairway, ladder, ramp or other safe means of access and egress must be located in trench excavations that are 4 feet (1.22 m) or more in depth so as to require no more than 25 feet (7.62 m) of lateral travel for employees.

-- Structural ramps that are used solely by employees as a means of access or egress from excavations must be designed by a competent person.
+2. Structural ramps that are used solely by employees for access or egress from excavations _____.a. may be designed by employees working in the excavation

 Surface crossing of trenches should be discouraged; however, if trenches must be crossed, they are only permitted under the following conditions:

 3. What is one of the requirements for trench walkways or bridges?a.
 They may be fitted with at least one handrail